-At the beginning of the 20th century, when the province of Málaga started its industrialisation, a canal was built there to provide for a hydroelectric power station.
+At the beginning of the 20th century, when the province of Málaga started its industrialization, a canal was built there to provide for a hydroelectric power station.
 Workers had to walk from one reservoir to the other, for maintenance work of the canal and to transport materials.

-Yep; what you will follow is the precarious 1-metre-wide walkway that was hung to the cliff for the workers.
+Yep; what you will follow is the precarious one-meter-wide walkway that was hung to the cliff for the workers.
 Prepare for hidden landscapes and vertiginous sensations!
 Legends say that sailors built it, as they were used to climbing ropes and working in suspension above the void.

 Don’t worry: I was there with someone who suffers from vertigo (hi mum!).
 She tells me that the first 10 minutes were difficult, but then you just enjoy the view.
 A good exercise to fight off your fears!